-The following table sets forth certain information regarding the beneficial ownership of the Company's outstanding shares of common stock, as of May 1, 2025 (except as noted), by each person who is known to the Company to own of record or beneficially more than 5% of such stock:
+The following table sets forth certain information regarding the beneficial ownership of the Company's outstanding shares of common stock, as of May 15, 2025 (except as noted), by each person who is known to the Company to own of record or beneficially more than 5% of such stock:

-Name of Beneficial Owner Number of Shares Beneficially Owned(a) Percent of Class Askeladden Capital Management LLC 14 Sunrise Ct Trophy Club, TX 76262 692,716 (b) 9.2% Juniper Targeted Opportunity Fund, L.P.
-555 Madison Avenue, 24th Floor New York, NY 10022 535,203 (c) 7.1% Dimensional Fund Advisors LP 6300 Bee Cave Road, Building One Austin, TX 78746 516,983 (d) 6.9% Punch & Associates Investment Management, Inc. 7701 France Ave.
-So., Suite 300 Edina, MN 55435 495,951 (e) 6.6% Peter Kamin 2720 Donald Ross Road, Unit 311 Palm Beach Gardens, FL 33410 433,065 (f) 5.8%
+Name of Beneficial Owner Askeladden Capital Management LLC Number of Shares Beneficially Owned(a) Percent of Class 14 Sunrise Ct Trophy Club, TX 76262 692,716 ^(b) 9.2% Juniper Targeted Opportunity Fund, L.P.
+555 Madison Avenue, 24th Floor New York, NY 10022 535,203 ^(c) 7.1% Dimensional Fund Advisors LP 6300 Bee Cave Road, Building One Austin, TX 78746 516,983 ^(d) 6.9% Peter Kamin 2720 Donald Ross Road, Unit 311 Palm Beach Gardens, FL 33410 433,065 ^(e) 5.8%

 - (a) All information is based upon ownership of record as reflected on the stock transfer books of the Company or as reported on Schedule 13G or Schedule 13D filed under Rule 13d-1 under the Securities Exchange Act of 1934, as amended (the "Exchange Act"). - (b) According to a Schedule 13D/A filed with the SEC on March 27, 2025, Askeladden Capital Management LLC ("Askeladden") and Samir Patel had shared voting power and shared dispositive power with respect to 692,716 shares as of March 17, 2025.
 These 692,716 shares are held by client accounts of Askeladden, the investment adviser.
 Askeladden client accounts are the record and direct beneficial owner of the 692,716 shares.
 Samir Patel is the Principal of Askeladden.
-As the Principal of Askeladden, Mr. Patel may be deemed to beneficially own these securities.
+As the Principal of Askeladden, Mr. Patel may be deemed to beneficially own these securities. - (c) Juniper Targeted Opportunity Fund, L.P. ("Jupiter Fund") has sole voting and dispositive power with respect to 535,203 shares.
+Juniper HF Investors II, LLC ("Juniper HF"), Juniper Investment Company, LLC ("Juniper Investment Company"), an investment adviser registered under the Advisers Act, Alexis P. Michas and John A. Bartholdson, have shared voting and dispositive power with respect to 535,203 shares based on their relationship with Jupiter Fund.

-- (c) Juniper Targeted Opportunity Fund, L.P. ("Jupiter Fund") has sole voting and dispositive power with respect to 535,203 shares.
-Juniper HF Investors II, LLC ("Juniper HF"), Juniper Investment Company, LLC ("Juniper Investment Company"), an investment adviser registered under the Advisers Act, Alexis P. Michas and John A. Bartholdson, have shared voting and dispositive power with respect to 535,203 shares based on their relationship with Jupiter Fund. - (d) According to a Schedule 13G/A filed with the SEC on February 9, 2024, Dimensional Fund Advisors LP, an investment adviser registered under the Investment Advisers Act of 1940, as amended (the "Advisers Act"), and its subsidiaries (collectively, "Dimensional") had sole voting power with respect to 512,713 shares and sole dispositive power with respect to 516,983 shares held by registered investment companies, trusts and separate accounts for which Dimensional serves as investment manager, adviser or sub-adviser as of December 29, 2023. - (e) According to a Schedule 13G/A filed with the SEC on February 14, 2024, Punch & Associates Investment Management, Inc., an investment adviser registered under the Advisers Act, had sole voting power and sole dispositive power with respect to 495,951 shares as of December 31, 2023. - (f) According to a Schedule 13D filed with the SEC on December 13, 2022, Peter H. Kamin had sole voting power and sole dispositive power with respect to 433,065 shares as of December 5, 2022, which includes 143,420 shares held by the Peter H. Kamin Revocable Trust dated February 2003, of which Mr. Kamin is the sole trustee, 82,084 shares held by the Peter H. Kamin Childrens Trust dated March 1997 of which Mr. Kamin is the trustee, and 58,823 shares held by 3K Limited Partnership, of which Mr. Kamin is the General Partner.
+- (d) According to a Schedule 13G/A filed with the SEC on February 9, 2024, Dimensional Fund Advisors LP, an investment adviser registered under the Investment Advisers Act of 1940, as amended (the "Advisers Act"), and its subsidiaries (collectively, "Dimensional") had sole voting power with respect to 512,713 shares and sole dispositive power with respect to 516,983 shares held by registered investment companies, trusts and separate accounts for which Dimensional serves as investment manager, adviser or sub-adviser as of December 29, 2023. - (e) According to a Schedule 13D filed with the SEC on December 13, 2022, Peter H. Kamin had sole voting power and sole dispositive power with respect to 433,065 shares as of December 5, 2022, which includes 143,420 shares held by the Peter H. Kamin Revocable Trust dated February 2003, of which Mr. Kamin is the sole trustee, 82,084 shares held by the Peter H. Kamin Childrens Trust dated March 1997 of which Mr. Kamin is the trustee, and 58,823 shares held by 3K Limited Partnership, of which Mr. Kamin is the General Partner.